 Expat Spouse Depression

 While expat depression can affect anyone who moves overseas, it’s possibly even more common for it to affect the spouses of expats.
 While a person who relocates internationally for a job or school often has a specific goal in mind for being in a foreign land, spouses are often there with only their partners for connection.
-A wife or husband may also have left a strong social support network behind, and is now reliant only on their spouse for emotional needs.
+A wife or husband may also have left a strong social support network behind and now rely only on their spouse for emotional needs.

 Sometimes the expat develops social groups within their workplace culture or related expat community, while the spouse along for the ride is left out.
 These factors can make all of the above problems develop even more quickly, especially if the spouse feels like they lack direction.